google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/debugging-service-workers.markdown

 ![the chrome://inspect#service-workers page](images/inspect-service-workers.png)

-*chrome://serviceworker-internals*&mdash;This url is also for a list of service workers, but a more detailed and feature rich one.
-As I said, the full description of this page is over at [DevTools documentation].
+**chrome://serviceworker-internals**&mdash;This URL is also for a list of service workers, but a more detailed and feature rich one.
+As I said, the full description of this page is over at DevTools documentation.

 ![the chrome://serviceworker-internals page](images/serviceworker-internals.png)